 Completion of the undergraduate honours thesis contributes six credits towards your degree, but does not guarantee an honours distinction.
 To receive the honours distinction, you will also need to satisfy all of the graduation requirements including, but not limited to, a minimum average of 75% in all courses, and a minimum grade of 75% on your honours thesis.

 Prerequisites: These vary by major, but all require fourth-year standing, a minimum average of 75% in all courses taken, and a research supervisor.
 Consult your program advisor or a faculty member for more information.

 Awards for Undergraduate Students

-The Department of Biology and the Irving K. Barber School of Arts and Sciences offer a number of awards to support exceptional research experiences for students at UBC’s Okanagan campus.
+The Department of Biology and the Irving K. Barber Faculty of Science offer a number of awards to support exceptional research experiences for students at UBC’s Okanagan campus.

 The Undergraduate Research Awards (URA), NSERC Undergraduate Student Research Awards (USRA), and the Rogers Family Charity Trust Award in Biology all provide opportunities for undergraduate students to pursue innovative and original research as part of their learning experience.

 Together, we are making a difference, locally and around the world.
 Our partners and donors allow us to carry out our mission of helping the community, making advancements in biological research, and providing quality education in the in the biological sciences.